tastycpp/tastycpp.github.io/content/mem/_index.md

 # Memory Management

 Memory is a main resource in your computer.
+It's how you organize your memory defines the performance of your program, not how fast your CPU is.
+Of course, some CPU offer special instructions to speedup some operations, for example SIMD extensions.
+However, if your memory is organized poorly, these instructions are useless.

 It's important to understand / reason ...

 - CRT
-- `nothrownew.h`
 - `malloc`
 - `operator new`
 - \[adv\] Smart pointers